Xikar XO Cutter Review (Gunmetal)

 The geared cut is the story: both blades, together, every time, and blades that stay sharp with a lifetime warranty behind them.
 The complaints are real but small... a rattle when open, a plastic button that should be metal, no brass, and a body deep enough that you cut by feel.
 None of that has sent me back to the drawer of other cutters even once in four months.

 Would I buy it again?
-Yes... although the honest answer is I'd ask my wife to.
+Yes... though I'd probably ask my wife to.
 If it walked off tomorrow, a replacement would be ordered by sundown.

 Best for: somebody done with $15 throwaway cutters who wants one nice tool that ends the search... especially if uneven, lopsided cutter action drives you as crazy as it drives me.

-Gear gets the same one-question treatment as the cigars... would I spend my own money on this again?
-This one's a yes... it just happens to be a gift I'd replace with my own money in a heartbeat.
+Gear gets the same one-question treatment as the cigars... would I buy this again?
+This one's a yes... it just happens to be a gift I'd replace in a heartbeat.

 More reviews